erlang/erlang-org/_posts/2022-04-20-faster-rand.md

   would emerge, we could reconsider this decision.
 * Using the system time is a bad idea.
 * `erlang:phash2(erlang:unique_integer(), Range)` has its use cases.
-* We have implemented two simple PRNGs to fill the niche of non-critical but very fast number generation: `lcg35` and `mcg35`.
+* We have implemented a simple PRNG to fill the niche of non-critical but very fast number generation: `mwc59`.

 ### Use `rand` anyway